dasniko/soteria-demo-mvc/README.md

 Hibernate is configured to create/update the schema on startup (`hibernate.hbm2ddl.auto = update`).
 If you start using this application, consider you have an empty schema w/o data.

-## Caveats

-Error handling is not properly implemented, as this is still a demo on how to implement the features of the Security API!